Community Grants

 Moving Melbourne Community Grants

-The program offers two types of support:
+This year the program offers three types of support:

 • Funds ($5,000, $10,000 or $20,000 grants)

-• Station advertising ( Total value at $100,000, $25,000 to be given for each quarter)
+• Station advertising (Total value at $100,000, $25,000 per organisation to be given for each quarter)

 How To Apply